silnrsi/sldr/doc/manual.md

 At this point the directories used in the process (`common`, `cldrdata`, `cldrflat`) can be removed.

 In order to tidy up and integrate, we use a separate `cldr_merge` branch in which we do the merging of master and cldr.
-This keeps cldr clean and allows review and editing before merging with master.
+This keeps the `cldr` branch clean and allows review and editing before merging with master.

 ```
     git checkout cldr_merge